 If the Jrk gets reset when you plug in your RC receiver, it might be because the in-rush current of the receiver is too much for the Jrk’s 5V line and causes its voltage to drop temporarily.
 As general good engineering practice, we recommend making and breaking electrical connections only while your devices are powered off.

 Now connect the Jrk to your computer via USB.
 In the Jrk G2 Configuration Utility software, go to the “Input” tab and set the “Input mode” to “RC”.
 You should also go to the “Errors” tab and set the “Input invalid” and “Input disconnect” errors to enabled.
 Click “Apply settings”.

-In “Scaling” box of the “Input” tab, click “Learn…”.
-This starts the “Input setup wizard”, which will help you measure the neutral, maximum, and minimum positions of your RC signal.
+Go to the “Input” tab, and in the “Scaling” box, click “Input setup wizard…”.
+This wizard will help you measure the neutral, maximum, and minimum positions of your RC signal.
 When the wizard is finished, it will set seven of the input scaling parameters (input error maximum, input maximum, input neutral maximum, input neutral minimum, input minimum, input error minimum, and invert input direction) appropriately so that neutral RC signals get mapped to the target neutral value, the maximum RC signal gets mapped to the target maximum, and the minimum RC signal gets mapped to the target minimum.

 The input setup wizard does not set the target maximum, target neutral, and target minimum values, so you will need to set them yourself:

 - If you are using open-loop speed control (“Feedback mode” is “None”), you should probably set those values to 2648, 2048, and 1448, so that you can use the full range of your RC input.
 This assumes you also you want to drive your motor at full speed in both directions.
 If that is not the case, you can move the target maximum and/or target minimum values closer to 2048 to reduce the speed and use more of the range of your RC input.